jagan-raj-r/appsec-prompt-cheatsheet/README.md

 ---

 ## 5. SCA / Dependency Analysis (Offensive & Defensive)

 **Goal**: Identify and manage risks associated with open-source and third-party components (libraries, frameworks, packages) in the software supply chain.
 Aligns with OWASP A6:2021 - Vulnerable and Outdated Components and A8:2021 - Software and Data Integrity Failures.

 ### Offensive Prompts (Finding Supply Chain Vulnerabilities):

 * **Prompt**: "You are an attacker aiming to compromise an application by exploiting its supply chain.
-Given a package.json (Node.js) file, identify potential vulnerabilities related to outdated or known-vulnerable dependencies (OWASP A6:2021).
-Suggest specific dependencies that might be exploitable, their known CVEs, and a hypothetical attack vector. package.json snippet:
+Given a `package.json` (Node.js) file, identify potential vulnerabilities related to outdated or known-vulnerable dependencies (OWASP A6:2021).
+Suggest specific dependencies that might be exploitable, their known CVEs, and a hypothetical attack vector.

-    ```JSON
+    **`package.json` snippet**:
+    ```json
     {
       "name": "my-app",
       "version": "1.0.0",